letoram/arcan/src/tools/netproxy/README.md

 server-to-client starts at [8bIV,8bCTR(0)] and the client-to-server starts at [8bIV,8bCTR(1<<32)] and a possible rekey- command.

+The first command and its reply will always be the HELLO command, which will then not be used again.
+See the specification of that command for further detail on its construction.

 After the MAC comes a 4 byte LSB unsigned sequence number, and then a 1 byte command code, then a number of command-specific bytes.
-The sequence number does not necessarily increment between messages as v/a/b streams might be multipart.
-It is used as a reference for stream- invalidation commands.

 The different message types are: